superbenefit/state-template/agreements/community_guidelines.md

 # Community Guidelines

-Briefly describe your DAO's use of community guidelines and other forms of social contract.
+Briefly describe your DAO's use of community guidelines and other aspects of it's social compact.
 This can include shared values, On/Offboarding expectations, rules for civilized discussion and dispute management practices, etc.

 It's a good idea to record all of these in one place to help members access and develop shared understanding.
 Add or remove sections as needed to include all relevant information.

+Here are some examples to help you get started:

 ## Shared Values